 Those conversations can not be had without CONTEXT.
 It is insufficient for an executive to fire off an email and proclaim that the numbers are “off track”.
 What is helpful is to have that email point to a view from a dashboard that supports that concern with a business social conversation on how to get “on track”.
 Now that’s collaboration with context.

 The key item about a business-social conversation is that more information may be shared, more KPIs, more analytics, or more anything which can be shared so that the team has the information needed to make decisions.
 In some areas where supply chain disruptions can occur due to weather, how about sharing a weather forecast along with a sales forecast?

 Who is on the team?
 Business collaboration is not a social network; as the innards of a supply chain are being shared, caution must be taken as to whom we collaborate with.
 However, the members of the team are not static – the team can vary by metrics, possible resolutions, product lines and a variety of other items.
 The key issue is to be able to create a virtual team based on the reason for collaboration, enable individuals to bring in others, but ensure that this process enables only entities that are cleared to participate in the conversation.

-The key issue about business-social collaboration is that the context is more than just a picture.
+The key component in collaboration is context.
 The items that are shared can be pieces of information, which can lead to numerous other pieces of information which members of the team can act upon.
-The items that a social conversation is centered upon may be a KPI, an outside source (results of a Google Search?
-Information from a CRM system?).
+The items that a conversation is centered upon may be a KPI, an outside source (results of a Google Search?
+Information from an MES system?).
 In addition, ensure the members of the can be dynamic.